City-Wide Sensor Network Deployment Guide for Smart Infrastructure Planning

 IoT PlatformsConnect and manage sensor devices

-Data Analytics ToolsAnalyze and interpret collected data
+Data Analytics ToolsAnalyze and interpret data

-GIS SoftwareVisualize spatial data and sensor mapping
+GIS SoftwareVisualize spatial data and mapping

 Network SimulatorsPlan and test communication networks

-• Online documentation and technical guides
+• Technical documentation and guides

-• Open-source frameworks for IoT development
+• Open-source IoT frameworks

-• Research papers and case studies on smart cities
+• Research papers and case studies

-• Government portals related to urban technology initiatives
+• Government portals for smart city initiatives

 Frequently Asked Questions